 3. Use a fine-mesh strainer to evenly dust each layer of potatoes with flour.
 Don’t go too heavy with this.
 You still want to be able to see the potato slices, not a blanket of flour.

-4. Use only whole milk or half-and-half.
+4. Use only whole milk or half-and-half – NO reduced-fat or skim.

 6. Cover the casserole tightly with foil for the first half of the cooking time.
 This essentially steams the potatoes in milk until tender.